lkobus/nt-arena-matchmaking/service-terms.md

 **7. Contact**

-For questions, suggestions, or reports of misuse, please contact us through the official bot server or send a direct message to the administrator: [your user/tag on Discord or email, if you want to disclose it]
+For questions, suggestions, or reports of misuse, please contact us through the official bot server or send a direct message to the administrator: @lkkobus

 **8. Discord Terms**